 Of course, if you have specific needs that mean you cannot use the recommended alternative assistive software, we will consider human exam support.

-Many students come to university and have had limited support offered in the form of an exam contract, but in many cases have not had the opportunity to have a full assessment for SpLD such as Dyslexia or Dyspraxia.
+Many students start university who have not had the opportunity to have a full assessment for SpLDs such as Dyslexia or Dyspraxia.

-We make it a priority to offer all applicants the opportunity to do an online screening for Dyslexia, Dyspraxia and Visual Sensitivity.
-We offer this screening as part of your online induction in your first year, to make sure you receive specific support, early in your course.
-The screener is also available for you at whatever stage you are in your course programme, but the earlier you engage the better.
+We make it a priority to offer all applicants the opportunity to do an online screening for Dyslexia as part of online induction, to make sure you receive specific support, early in your course.
+The screener is available to be completed throughout your studies, but we encourage students to complete it earlier to enable us to provide support and adjustments.

 If screening results indicate Dyslexia, we may arrange a diagnostic assessment with a suitably qualified assessor (paid for by the University of Hull).